mcmahonmc/mcmahonmc.github.io/_projects/mercari-url-listing.md

 Overall, this research guided the development of the URL listing feature from ideation through launch.
 Some of the key contributions of this research were:

-* Optimizing the new user flow to improve trust

 * Identifying key value propositions and narrowing our target audience
+* Improved direct success rates in URL listing imports through clearer guidance, error messages and FAQs, and more intuitive design elements
+* Optimizing the new user flow for trust and exploration

-* Increasing transparency through visual import progress and more specific error messages
+* Increasing confidence in import success through visual import progress

 <div class="gallery-box">
   <div class="gallery">